About the course

 Compositions should be accompanied by recordings if possible, up to a maximum combined duration of 30 minutes.

-Please submit both your score documents and mp3/mp4 recordings to Graduate Admissions via the online query form as it is not currently possible to send these file types via the application form.
+Please submit both your score documents and mp3/mp4 recordings to Graduate Admissions via the document upload portal as it is not currently possible to send these file types via the application form.

 Compositions will be assessed for their demonstration of invention, critical awareness of the field of contemporary classical composition, musicality, technical assurance, and for their clarity of presentation.